ludovys/tryvr/roadmap.md

 - ✅ Updated GamesWithoutImages page to match the new dark theme for consistent styling
 - ✅ Redesigned footer to match the dark theme for a cohesive look throughout the site
 - ✅ Transformed GamesWithoutImages into a professional dashboard with data visualization based on Games Dashboard UI Kit
+- ✅ Integrated Figma MCP server for direct access to Figma designs from Cursor
+- ✅ Implemented the home page design from the Figma blog template with dark theme, featured posts, and modern UI

 ## Current Tasks
 - 🔄 Further optimize website performance
 - 🔄 Enhance mobile experience
+- 🔄 Utilize Figma designs for UI improvements using the MCP integration

 ## Future Ideas
 - Add dark mode support